libvirt/libvirt-gitlab-executor/README.rst

       CUSTOM_ENV_DISTRO=fedora-34 \
       libvirt-gci prepare

-The other is to omit them and use the following options:
+The other is to omit them and use the following CLI options:

 ::